vanphan24/consul-mesh-to-lambda/README.md

 It is recommended to use a Terminating gateway with lambda functions.
 Since an envoy proxy cannot be installed with lambda function, the Terminating GW is the closest proxy that can enforce Consul configurations like service intentions.

-In our Consul config.yaml file used to deploy COnsul via helm, he had enabled the terminating gateway:
+In our Consul config.yaml file used to deploy Consul via helm, we had enabled the terminating gateway:
 ```
 .
 .